Priyankasaggu11929/Build-Scripts/README.md

 ./setup-wget.sh
 ```

 The CA certificates are written to `$HOME/.cacerts`.
 The CAs are public/commercial issuers, and there are about six of them.
 They are used to connect to sites like `gnu.org` and `github.com`.
-All the script that call Wget use a `--ca-certificate=<exact-ca-for-site>` option.
+The script that call Wget usually use a `--ca-certificate=<exact-ca-for-site>` option.
+Sometimes the CA Zoo is used when a lot of redirects are used.

 The bootstrapped Wget is located in `$HOME/bootstrap`.
 The bootstrapped version of Wget uses static linking to avoid Linux path problems.
 You can export the WGET variable to build the rest of the tools with `export WGET="$HOME/bootstrap/bin/wget"`.